terrierteam/pyterrier_t5/README.md

 ## Building T5 pipelines

 You can use MonoT5 just like any other text-based re-ranker.
-By default, uses a MonoT5 model trained on MS MARCO passage ranking.
+By default, it uses a MonoT5 model previously trained on MS MARCO passage ranking training queries.

 ```python
 from pyterrier_t5 import MonoT5ReRanker